HANICA-DWA/sep2021-project-opossum/wcag-tool/chrome-extension/README.md

 `npm run dev`

 ## Single-file
-Building single-file.
+Build single-file.
 Use dev command to build with watch.
+Single-file is used to create snapshots of pages.

 `npm run dev:single-file`
 `npm run build:single-file`